 In this Freight Paper we’re going to discuss the basics of Intermodal Shipping.
 We’ll get you a definition of Intermodal and how it’s different from rail shipping, as well as packaging information, weight limits, and transit times.
-For more information on truckload quotes and freight, download our Trailer Equipment Guide, available for Free in our Freight Papers archive.
+For more information on truckload quotes and freight, download our Trailer Equipment Guide

 What about Intermodal packaging?

 Packaging, like any freight shipment, is key for intermodal shipping.
 Contrary to LTL shipping

 , where pallets are moved on and off trucks between terminals, with Intermodal Shipping, the actual containers themselves are moved.
 Cranes and other heavy equipment accomplish this, so dunnage and blocking/bracing materials are VERY IMPORTANT.
 The key is to limit movement of freight inside the container to an absolute minimum.
 All Intermodal Freight must be palletized or crated (no loose boxes), and those pallets and crates must be securely fastened inside the container or dry van.

 Because full containers are being moved from wheel to rail and back again, the weight limit for Intermodal Shipping is 42,500 lbs.
 Any shipments heavier than that will need to be split into multiple containers.
 While this can be accomplished, you’ll need to alert your freight broker

 if you’re looking to move multiple containers under the same shipment.